|Popular | Random | Origins|

 SarahRate Sarah: Do you like this name?

-Displayed below is the baby names popularity of Sarah name for girls (2012 statistics).
-Compare Sarah with its variant forms and related girl baby names.
+Displayed below is the baby name popularity of the name Sarah for girls (2015 statistics).

 Displayed below is a comparison of the popularity of the girl name Sarah and its variant forms.
 Variation forms ranked in the Top 1000/100 are Dara, Sadie, Sadye, Sahara, Sallie, Sally, Sara, Sarah, Sarai, Sariah, Sarina, Sarrah, Shara, Shari, Sorcha, Zahra, Zara and Zaria.
 (2015 statistics).

 Sarah is also pronounced similarly to Cyrah, Sahra, Seara, Siara, Zahrah, Zariah and Zorah.
 Other suggested similar baby names are Barah, Carah, Darah, Farah, Karah, Marah, Sabah, Sabrah, Sadah, Saharah, Sharae, Sharay, Sherah, Shirah and Tarah.
 These names tend to be less commonly used than Sarah.

 Home - About - Terms - Privacy - Contact